drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Influence of pH
 *[nce]: New Chemical Entity: a compound not previously described.

-The following example illustrates how a Friedel-Crafts acylation in water can be sensitive to pH.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/influence-ph-841ec446'><i class='fa fa-play' aria-hidden='true'></i></button>The following example illustrates how a Friedel-Crafts acylation in water can be sensitive to pH.
 At pH 7.5 the indolic system is efficiently acylated with ethyl glyoxylate.
 At this pH the yields are as high as 95%; they drop to 17% at pH 11.3.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/ph_variation.png){: loading=lazy }